pettibetty/frontend-nanodegree-arcade-game/README.md

 1. get the source code form [here](https://github.com/pettibetty/frontend-nanodegree-arcade-game)

-2. download it, open index.html in your browser and reday to play.
+2. download it, open index.html in your browser and ready to play.

 ### How this game works